 The doshas rule all of the above.
 Knowing your dosha, the doshic season, the doshic stage of life, etc. helps us to determine what kind of fasting would be healthy to our body (and minds).

-I’ll give you an example: if you’re eighty years old, with a chronic condition, in the middle of winter, and your spouse just died…that’s a terrible time to think about limiting food and nourishment of any kind.
+I’ll give you an example: if you’re eighty years old, with a chronic condition, in the middle of winter, and your spouse is ill…that’s a terrible time to think about limiting food and nourishment of any kind.
 Eat food.
 Eat good food.
 Easy to digest food.
 But don’t restrict.
 That’s an extreme example, but it begins to explain what we are talking about when we look at dosha and lifestyle and diet.

 All things being equal: Kapha can withstand longer times without food and may actually need a break from eating to maintain balance.
 On the opposite end, Vata should never restrict food, as Vata is “delicate” and needs nourishment.
 Vata rules the nervous system (fight or flight) and any sort of meal skipping sends the primal response of the body into “fear” mode (be really careful of meal skipping if there are any anxiety and fear concerns present).
 The physical body doesn’t understand a cabinet full of food, it responds to actual stimulus, so no food means scarcity and that can be scary for a Vata.
 Digestion will shut down quickly to hold onto all the resources in the body for as long as possible, just in case there is a famine.
 Pitta is somewhere in between, but lack of food can make a Pitta very angry, very quickly.
 Pittas have a high fire naturally and it’s important to feed the fire.